 New Jersey rents have a way of creeping up, especially in towns with good schools, easy NYC transit, or popular downtowns.

-You might grumble each time your lease renews, but then you sign anyway because moving is a hassle and you don’t want to rock the boat.
+You might grumble each time your lease renews, but then you sign anyway because moving is a hassle.

 Instead of automatically renewing this year, use your renewal date as a deadline to explore what a fixed mortgage payment could look like in the same area.

-3. Ignoring How Much Equity You’re Building… for Someone Else
+3. Ignoring How Much Equity You’re Building For Landlords

 Each month, you write a big check for rent and that money is gone forever.

-But for your landlord, that check helps pay down their mortgage and build equity in a New Jersey property that could grow in value over time.
+But for your landlord, that check helps pay down their mortgage and build equity in their property that could grow in value over time.

 After 5 or 10 years of renting, the total you’ve paid out is often shocking if you add it up.